 Source: Bloomberg, The above chart and names of the stock is provided for illustration purpose only.
 Market Cap as on 1:9 Mar 09, 2:31 Jul 10, 3:28 Aug 17, 4.
 Price movement is from 1 Aug 10 to 31 Aug 17, The above information is for illustrative purpose only and it should not be considered as investment research, investment recommendation or advice to any reader of this content to buy or sell investments.
 The Fund may or may not have any future position in these stocks.
+Note - The above graphs/ analysis should not be construed as an investment advice or research report or recommendation to buy or sell in any stock/sector/cap.
 Past performance may or may not be sustained in the future.